rapid7/insightconnect-plugins/screenshot_machine/help.md

 # Description

-Capture screenshots using the [Screenshot Machine](https://screenshotmachine.com/) API
+The Screenshot Machine plugin allows you to capture screenshots using the [Screenshot Machine](https://screenshotmachine.com/) API

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Capture screenshots

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* ScreenshotMachine api key and secret

 # Documentation